adibakshi28/BlackScholes_and_Greeks/README.md

 # Black and Scholes Model for Option Pricing and Greeks
-Analyzing the Black-Scholes Model for Option Pricing and Its Implementation in Python with Greeks
+## Project Overview

+This project focuses on the Black-Scholes model for option pricing, a fundamental model in financial mathematics.
+It provides an implementation of the model and the calculation of option Greeks using Python.